-What Exactly Does Your Scholarship Pay For?
+What Does Your Scholarship Pay For?

 Tuition money spent on required equipment, books, and supplies is tax-free.
-This means that your school or instructor says that you must have these things to enroll in a particular class.
-But if you use some of the money to voluntarily purchase a new laptop, you'll pay taxes on that portion of the scholarship.
+"Required" means that your school or class instructor says that you must have these items to enroll in and attend a particular class.
+You'd have to pay taxes on a portion of the scholarship if you were to use some of that money to voluntarily purchase a new laptop that is not required, even though you would use it for schooling.

-Did You Use All the Money?
+Did You Use All of the Money?

-What if a community organization gives you a $10,000 scholarship but the qualified expenses at the school you want to attend total only $8,500?
-That $1,500 balance becomes taxable.
+What if a community organization gives you a $10,000 scholarship, but the qualified expenses at the school you want to attend only total $8,500?
+That $1,500 balance becomes taxable income to you.

-Did You Receive the Money in Exchange for Services
+Money in Exchange for Services

-Another issue involves why you got the scholarship or grant.
+Why you've received the scholarship or grant is a critical factor as well.
 Was it because you were your high school’s star quarterback?
 That’s fine with the IRS.
+You can accept the money tax-free.
 The same holds true if you maintained such excellent grades that someone wanted to reward you for that.

-The thing to watch out for here is that you were not awarded the scholarship purely because you agreed to do something in exchange for the money.
+The thing to watch out for here is whether you are awarded the scholarship only because you agree to do something in exchange for the money.
 Again, read the fine print.
-The entirety of most scholarships isn’t typically given in exchange for services rendered, but occasionally one might offer an additional $1,500 or $2,000 if you perform this or that service or job.
+The entirety of most scholarships is not typically given in exchange for services rendered, but one might occasionally offer an additional $1,500 or $2,000 if you perform a certain service or job.